We love setting goals, mostly because we love the endorphin rush that comes when we accomplish a goal.

 Are you working on the things you want to be working on, with the people to whom you feel connected?
 Is your workplace challenging you enough and making you better?

 How much do you laugh every day?
 Are you doing things that enhance your happiness and make you glad you’re alive?
-These “fun” things can fit into any of the categories above, but they might something you find you need to focus on specifically as well.
+These “fun” things can fit into any of the categories above, but they might have something you find you need to focus on specifically.

 How to Set Goals

 Once we’ve determined what goals we want to pursue, it’s time to break them down and accomplish them.
 For instance, let’s pretend we want to become healthier.
 (Isn’t that almost everyone’s New Year’s resolution?)